-Yamaha’s FG800 is part of their Folk Guitar Series, which have dreadnought style bodies, but with a uniquely Yamaha twist.
+Yamaha’s FG800 is part of their Folk Guitar Series (see also the FG830), which have dreadnought style bodies, but with a uniquely Yamaha twist.
 Despite the low price tag, it didn’t look or feel at all cheap.

 It was made with a solid spruce top, that performed well, and actually looked good, too.
 The back and sides were either nato or okoume – Yamaha uses these woods interchangeably depending on availability at any given time, and as they have extremely similar tonal properties and aesthetics, it’s hard to tell which was used.